Lynn English High School Extracurricular Activities

 The Bulldog (School Yearbook) – Advisor: Jen Mageary

-- The yearbook is an historical text that captures every aspect of a student’s school experience.
-During the spring of their junior year, students are invited to “try-out” to become an editor for the yearbook.
-The students develop skills in desktop publishing, on-line design, graphic arts and photography.
-Students that prove to be the most talented, intelligent and creative are awarded a position as editor.
-In their senior year, the editorial staff begins to design their yearbook, collecting and organizing their final product.
-The yearbook is given to the seniors during their senior week and a supplement issue which highlights their prom, spring sports and graduation is mailed to their homes the next fall.
-Incoming freshmen can prepare themselves by learning as many technological skills related to publishing they can using internet instruction.
-Hopefully the class of 2018 will have students that exhibit the highest level of intellectual creativity to create a yearbook that excels all previous classes.
+- The yearbook captures every aspect of a student’s school experience.
+During the spring, upperclassmen are invited to apply to become a member of the yearbook staff.
+Students that prove to be the most talented, intelligent, and creative are awarded a position as editor.
+The students develop skills in publishing, on-line design, graphic arts and photography.
+The yearbook workload begins in the summer when assignments are given out, and the staff really starts to design their yearbook in the fall, collecting and organizing photos and stories to create a final product.
+The yearbook is given to the seniors during their senior week and a supplement issue which highlights their prom, spring sports, and graduation is mailed to their homes the next fall.
+Incoming freshmen can prepare themselves by learning as many technological skills related to publishing as they can using internet instruction.
+Hopefully, the incoming freshmen class will have students that exhibit the highest level of intellectual creativity to design a yearbook that excels all previous classes.

 TV Club – Advisor: Ken Vorspan